Ar Tonelico: Cosmosphere

 The mental world or Soulspace that exists within the mind of each Reyvateil.
 It is formed by strata that correspond to her surface psyche and her deep psyche.
 The world setting for each strata, or level of the Cosmosphere, greatly varies from a Reyvateil to other, but it will always reflect the personality of that particular Reyvateil.
 Several different iterations of that same Reyvateil, all of which represent different sides of her personality, also show up within the Cosmosphere.
 On the other hand, "Diving" is the act of interfering with the Cosmosphere, so there is a system called "Mind Guardians" that exist to protect the world of the Cosmosphere from people the Reyvateil herself doesn't want to interfere in her Cosmosphere or if she doesn't want them to proceed to a deeper stratum.
 However, it has been confirmed that getting infected by the IPD disease will cause the Mind Guardian to disappear.

 The Cosmosphere is also a private space prepared for the Reyvateils within the Song Servers.
 Typically, a Cosmosphere has nine strata or levels, of which strata one to five correspond to the surface psyche, while stratum nine corresponds to the deepest layer of the psyche.
 All of the strata will have an area called the "Tower of Life", which represents the connection of the Reyvateil with her Tower.
 On the other hand, strata eight and nine can't be accessed in the IPDs due to how their minds are configured and the fact that they lack the border that isolates their ego from that of the other Reyvateils, the "Boundary Gate", in these strata (however, after the continent of Metafalica has been crafted and Infel Phira begins functioning as its Heart of the Land, the Boundary Gates will reappear in these strata, allowing access to them).

 Diving

 The act of interfering with the Cosmosphere of a Reyvateil, which is made possible through the usage of institutions called "Dive Shops", which can be found in all the regions of Ar Ciel.
-Given that this requires the Reyvateil to lay bare the contents of her mind to the Diver, she won't allow anyone to do it: fundamentally, she will only allow this to a partner alongside which they have built a strong relationship of mutual trust.
+Given that this requires the Reyvateil to lay bare the contents of her mind to the Diver, she won't allow just anyone to do it: fundamentally, she will only allow this to a partner alongside which they have built a strong relationship of mutual trust.
 Therefore, when a Dive is in progress, the Diver will require a fixed number of Dive Points (DP), which are a numerical representation of the trust existing between the Reyvateil and her partner, and are consumed every time the partner triggers an event in the Cosmosphere.
 When the partner interferes positively in the Cosmosphere of the Reyvateil through a Dive, the following happens: